fabric8io/fabric8/fab/fabric-fab-osgi/ReadMe.md

 Trying out FAB in Karaf
 =======================

-To try out FAB type the following into a Karaf shell in a vanilla 2.2.x Karaf...
+First you'll need a vanilla 2.2.x Karaf then install Fabric into it along with Camel for the shared-camel samples...

 Install Fabric and Camel
 ------------------------